ilios/user-guide/dashboard/icons-explained.md

 ### Supplemental Curriculum
 ![Supplemental Curriculum](../images/icons_explained/supp_curriculum.png)

-The three icons shown above (Special Attire, Special Equipment, and Supplemental Curriculum) will appear up on the Event Detail page when they have been set to "true".
+The three icons shown above (Special Attire, Special Equipment, and Supplemental Curriculum) will appear up on Week at a Glance and Event Detail when they have been set to "true".
 Hovering any of these icons over using a mouse will cause a description of the icon to become visible.

 ### Virtual Meeting Link